- Class: Mammalia (Mammals)

 Baby humps.
 When she is about a give birth, an expectant mother removes herself from the herd and finds a private area covered with vegetation for her calving spot.
 After a gestation of 12 to 14 months, a newborn camel is able to walk beside the mother within half an hour.
 The calf has no humps but small peaks of hide, each topped with a tassel of curly hair to indicate where the humps will form.

 Mother and young return to the herd in about two weeks.
-Camel calves nurse for 10 to 18 months, depending on species and the availability of food.
+Camel calves nurse for 10 to 18 months, depending on whether it is a Bactrian or dromedary camel and the availability of food.
 They do not reach full adult size until about age seven.

 Humans have depended on camels since ancient times.
 They were even brought to the US in the mid-1800s as a potential source of transportation across the West, as well as a replacement for beef cattle.
 Today, if the nomads of Africa’s Saharan region continue their traditional way of life, they will need the dromedary camels for milk, wool, and transport.